billwear/maas-rad/originals/creating-a-custom-ubuntu-image-deb-2-7-ui-2569.md

 # Warnings on creating a custom Ubuntu image
 1. Custom images are always deployed with the ephemeral operating system.
 This can cause hard to debug errors.
 For example CentOS 6 can only be deployed by Ubuntu Xenial due to advances in the ext4 filesystem.
 2. MAAS will still install and configure the GA kernel.
 If your custom image contains a kernel it most likely won't be used.
 MAAS will not allow you to select which kernel(GA, HWE, lowlatency, etc) when deploying a custom Ubuntu image.
-3. All GNU/Linux custom images should be created as a TGZ to enable storage customization.
+3. All GNU/Linux custom images should be created as a TGZ to enable storage customisation.
 When a DD.GZ is used MAAS/Curtin simply writes the file to the filesystem.

 # How to create a custom Ubuntu image for MAAS